 Eye Movement Desensitization and Reprocessing (EMDR) is an intervention with over 30 years of proven effectiveness for treating trauma and most other mental health challenges.
 It is the go-to treatment for short-term support during natural disasters and mass trauma events.
 EMDR therapists often convene in these spaces to provide immediate support, and by doing so, more severe mental health symptoms are often prevented.

 But EMDR is not just for short-term work.
-EMDR is most often provided in standard treatment sessions.
-You may have engaged in therapy before and experienced a lot of growth but felt like there was something missing.
+You may have engaged in therapy before and experienced a lot of growth but felt like something was missing.
 You learned about your patterns of behavior and the historical creation of these patterns.
 Maybe you asked "What do I do with this information?" or "Now that I know all these things, how do I continue to heal further?"
 EMDR may be the answer for you.

 What is EMDR?

 Unlike other trauma interventions, EMDR does not require you to speak the details of your traumatic experience, although it is okay if you do as it can be helpful for many people.

 EMDR is a treatment that incorporates Dual Attention Stimuli (DAS), which are back-and-forth eye movements.
 Tracking your eyes back and forth allows you to access the storage in your brain where traumatic experiences are kept.
 I guide you through the eye movements while you focus on images, thoughts, emotions, or bodily sensations connected to the experience.
 Because these pieces of information are stored throughout the brain, EMDR DAS allows you to attend to them so you can process them.
 Through a sequence of questions, you can move through the traumatic experience so that healing can take place.